 Even though it may feel that mosquitoes and bugs are absolutely everywhere, there are still some ways to increase your chances to escape the bites.
 Using repellents or even natural alternatives like citronella, can be a great way to keep insects away from your skin.
 The repellents usually keep their effect for about four hours, so if you are going to stay outdoors for a longer time, make sure to reapply.

 How to ease the itching sensation from insect bites?

 Once you get insect bite, you may experience pain, itching and redness – it happens because insects inject formic acid into your skin, trigging a biological reaction.
 If the itching sensation bothers you a lot, follow these simple steps: first, clean the area with warm water and soap.
-Then, apply the first layer of Dr.Numb® 5% Topical Numbing Cream, rubbing it evenly.
+Then, apply the first layer of Dr.Numb® 5% Lidocaine Cream, rubbing it evenly.
 On top of that, apply a second, thicker layer of the cream and wrapping it with saran wrap.
 Keep the wrap on for around an hour.
 By then, the itching sensation shall be gone, so gently wipe off the excess of the cream.